Nemesis Saga: Typhon

 Typhon was one of the five eggs laid by Nemesis Prime just before it died and is considered one of Nemesis's siblings.

 It is the most humanoid of any of the Kaiju in the book, having five fingers and toes at the ends of black-armored arms and legs.
 It has no tail and a small number of defensive spikes on its elbows and knees.
 Under the control of Mark Hawkins, it was able to inflict considerable damage on Kaiju larger or stronger than it.
 This can be attributed to the fact that Hawkins was a trained hunter and has taken down opponents much larger than him before.
 It was also armed with massive stone knives at the time, giving him a huge advantage.

 Typhon has been deemed the smartest of the five.
-This is probably owing to the fact that it swatted away the Zoomb control device, despite already tanking multiple missile swarms.
+This is probably because it swatted away the Zoomb control device, despite already tanking multiple missile swarms.
 While the Kaiju alone never displays any advanced hand to hand tactics, it is inferred that under the control of an experienced fighter the Kaiju would be incredibly powerful against an opponent that was relatively close to its size.
 In fact, any Kaiju being piloted by a battle-worn human is shown to be much more effective in battle.
 As shown with Katsu Endo inside Nemesis and later on with the five cloned Kaiju, Karkinos, Scylla, Scrion, Typhon, and Drakon being piloted by five respective humans.

 The only unique skill that Typhon seems to possess is the ability to have four claw-like appendages sprout from its mouth.
 These would likely be used to hold an enemy in place, however, the skill shows next to no use in the books.
 If anything, this uniqueness displays a flaw in the Kaiju's design.
 The ability to hold something in place with teeth would be better suited to a creature that has no opposable thumbs.
 With Typhon, who has two very humanlike arms there is no need for an extra grappling appendage.
 This trait is correctly displayed in Drakon's unique ability.
 However, there is the possibility that these claws are designed for intimidation, but against other Kaiju, these claws have never shown any effectiveness.

 Typhon has three book appearances, once in Project Maigo as the final Kaiju enemy in Washington D.C., once as a Voiceless clone in Project Hyperion, and again in Project Legion as a Kaiju clone piloted by Mark Hawkins.